 How to make them

 Chop the potatoes into 1" chunks and do the same with the onion.
 Add these to a large bowl along with oil, vinegar, and seasoning.
-Toss to evenly coat then spread of a baking sheet.
+Toss to evenly coat then spread on a large baking sheet in a single layer.

-Tip: I line my baking sheet with foil for easy cleanup.
+Tip: I line my baking sheet with aluminum foil or parchment paper for easy cleanup.
 The potatoes also release from the foil easily after baking.

-Roast the potatoes and onions at 400 degrees for 45 minutes.
+Preheat the oven temperature to 400 degrees and roast the potatoes and onions for 45 minutes.
 There is no need to flip them during roasting.

 How to reheat them